Skip to main content

 Keeping The Book Inside Them

 Now of course, there is a second kind of author: authors who write books with little discernible impact on their newsletter or blog.
-They sit down for an hour (statistically, in the morning), pound out their quota, and turn to the next task.
+They sit down for an hour (statistically, in the morning), pound out their quota, and turn to the next task (sometimes a dayjob, sometimes a previous book later in ‘the pipeline’, sometimes just leisure), like an Anthony Trollope.
 The book does not weigh on their minds, and they are confident that they will have it out, as usual, in 12 months.
 More power to them—but I also think that most would-be book authors already know if they are one of that latter kind of writers, or if they are the former kind I’ve been discussing.
+(I am not such a writer; I rely on divine inspiration.)

 If they are the former kind, then they should seriously doubt any plan to write a book: why do they think they will finish?
 Or that it will be worthwhile?
 Is there a clear professional reason that the writing has to be a book?
 (Unless they are named “J. K. Rowling”, they can usually rule out “sales” as an adequate professional reason.)

-I suspect that if many writers took seriously writing a book as a real project, rather than an aspirational cultural ideal of ‘being an author’ along the lines of ‘being a foreign language speaker’ or ‘being a PhD’, they would realize that it is a serious risk which can backfire.
+I suspect that if many writers took seriously writing a book as a real project, rather than an aspirational cultural ideal of ‘being an author’ along the lines of ‘being a PhD’ or ‘creating a video game’, they would realize that it is a serious risk which can backfire.
 Everyone may have a book inside them, but some should keep it inside them.

 And for now, should a book come out of me despite my best efforts, I will take off and nuke it from orbit.
 (It’s the only way to be sure.)